DFRobot/DFSerialChart/README.md

 Then navigate your browser to http://localhost:23456, fill in the baud rate then click one of the port button listed.

 ![screenshot](screenshot.png)

+You can refresh your web page to get rid of any old data you don't want to see.